PlasmaPy/PlasmaPy/README.md

 PlasmaPy's weekly [community meetings] are a place to talk about code development.
 If you have an idea for a new feature or would like to make a code contribution, community meetings are a good place to go to.
-As of March 2022, community meetings are on Tuesdays at 2 pm Eastern.
+As of April 2022, community meetings are on Tuesdays at 2 pm Eastern.

 ### Project meetings

 PlasmaPy's weekly project meetings are a place to discuss education, outreach, and project coordination.
 Topics might range from creating educational notebooks to organizing community events.
-As of March 2022, project meetings are held on Wednesdays at 3 pm Eastern.
+As of April 2022, project meetings are held on Wednesdays at 3 pm Eastern.

 ### Working group meetings